How To Use Mango Chutney? Let Us Count The Ways

 Mango Chutney or as some refer to as Major Grey's Chutney (a traditional English mango chutney) is a combination of mango, sometimes onion, chili, vinegar, aromatic spices and dried fruit.
 Our version, Spicy Summer Mango Chutney is handmade by slowly simmering juicy mango with succulent dates, cider vinegar, fresh habanero chili, custom blended spices, fresh ginger and garlic.
 We use our mango chutney here at Wozz in a variety of ways and because we are makers of chutney, we play with so many ideas of how to use it and include it in a number of recipes, so we think we are more than qualified to give you some ideas of the best ways to use this delicious condiment.

 1. Use Mango Chutney as an Accompaniment To Indian Cuisine

-2. Use Mango Chutney As A Mango Simmer Sauce or Glazing Sauce For Chicken or Pork
+2. Use Mango Chutney As A Mango Simmer Sauce or Glazing Sauce For Chicken, Pork or Shrimp

-A jar of mango chutney makes a wonderful simmer sauce for chicken or glazing sauce for pork tenderloin.
-One of our favorite ways to use our Spicy Summer Mango Chutney is add it to a saucepan with shredded rotisserie chicken and serve atop coconut rice.
+A jar of mango chutney makes a wonderful simmer sauce for chicken and shrimp or glazing sauce for pork tenderloin.
+One of our favorite ways to use our Spicy Summer Mango Chutney is add it to a saucepan with shredded rotisserie chicken and serve atop coconut rice with a little bit of fresh basil.
 It's an easy weeknight dinner recipe and delicious.

 Pictured Below: Mango Chutney Chicken with Coconut Rice Recipe